eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 - integer ordering by divisibility
 - ad-hoc or generic
     - unclear when to use generic types and when to specialize

+## Mutation {#mutation}

+OCaml is impure: you can mutate memory and perform IO anywhere.
+Unlike Java or Python, references are not implicit any time you have an object.
+Rather, you have a (garbage-collected) reference type that you can dereference and store things into.

+This is good.
+In theory purely-functional languages have a higher performance ceiling, because computation can be scheduled in parallel.
+In practice this is rarely realized.

+People have been saying, for some 20 years now, that single-core scaling has stalled and the von Neumann architecture has no future and we'd better port everything so parallel-by-default functional languages.
+What will actually happen is we'll get better at designing semantics for fundamentally-imperative languages with controlled aliasing and side effects, more Rust than Haskell.
+The borrow checker might be hard, but I'll choose that over some trans-dimensional monad optics stack that takes six GiB of RAM to print "Hello, world!".

 # Pragmatics {#pragmatics}